GI-STANDARDS/Earning-Website-Template/README.md

 - Anyone receiving a helper or contributor tag is permitted to use the project with proper credit.

 - Helps me protect the project by reporting unauthorized reselling or misuse.

-- This project is not for sale, and its code may not be used commercially or redistributed as your own.
+- <span style="color:red">This project is not for sale</span>
+- Its code may not be used commercially or redistributed as your own.